artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 b.
 If there were no forwarding hardware, how could the dependencies be resolved by software?

 c.
-On the figure below (obtained from H&H), indicate the values of the data and control signals in the EX, MEM, and WB stages during the cycle when the ```add``` instruction is in the WB stage.
+On the figure below (obtained from H&H), indicate the values of the data and control signals in the 5 pipeline stages during the cycle when the ```lw``` instruction is in the WB stage.

 <p align="center">
   <img src="ProcessorHH.png" width=90% height=90%>